-Transfer courses from other regionally accredited institutions completed with a grade of C- or better, must be evaluated for approval as meeting Tabor College Core Curriculum or elective requirements.
-A maximum of nine hours with a grade of D may be accepted in transfer if the credit was earned at a regionally accredited institution.
-Credit earned with less than a C- grade may not be used to meet a prerequisite or to meet the requirements of a major.
-Tabor's transcript reflects a cumulative grade point average for the transfer student which is calculated only on credit earned in residence at Tabor.
+Students must submit official transcripts from all colleges and universities attended to TCAGS.
+Transfer courses from regionally accredited institutions, CHEA- recognized institutions, or institutions with whom TCSAGS has articulation agreements will be accepted at face value.
+Transfer credits are accepted on a semester hour basis and are subject to TCAGS approval.
+Prior learning assessment portfolio credit(s) from another institution are not accepted.
+Courses completed with a grade of C- or better, must be evaluated for approval as meeting Tabor College Core Curriculum or elective requirements.
+A maximum of nine hours with a grade of D may be accepted in transfer if the credit earned with less than a C- grade may not be used to meet a prerequisite or to meet the requirements of a major.
+Tabor's transcript reflects a cumulative grade point average for the transfer student which is calculated only on credit earned at TCAGS.

-All non-applied Associate Degrees from any accredited college will be accepted as meeting Tabor College Core Curriculum requirements with the exception of the Institutional Distinctives.
+All Associate of Arts and Associate of Science degrees from any accredited college will be accepted as meeting Tabor College Core Curriculum requirements with the exception of the Institutional Distinctives.
 Completion of the Tabor College Core Curriculum does not necessarily satisfy all degree requirements.
 Specific core curriculum courses required for a program of study are published in the Catalog.
 Some transfer students require more than four years of study to complete all degree requirements.